tektutor/jenkins-sep-2021/Day2/README.md

 openjdk              12        e1e07dfba89c   2 years ago      470MB
 </pre>

-At work place, you may consider using alpine based docker images as base image.
+At work place, you may consider using alpine based docker images as base image for your custom Docker images.
 The reason being, our microservice docker image size is pretty fat(487 MB).
 In the microservices world, it is considered too big.

 ### Let's create a container out of our custom microservice docker image
 ```